 It’s no surprise that one of Granville County’s biggest events, the hot sauce contest, centers on the region’s agricultural heritage.
 If you’re visiting in the spring and are hungry for the season’s first strawberries, a bounty awaits at two local farms, fresh for the picking.

 And in nearby Creedmoor at Lyon Farms, strawberries are offered alongside other vegetables and fruits like blackberries, blueberries, and peaches.
 Want to cap your Granville County day with a farm-to-table meal back at home?
-Swing by and grab a Lyon Farms produce box, pre-packed with a smorgasbord of seasonal goodies, with produce like radishes, turnips, butternut squash, Brussels sprouts, cauliflower, and red potatoes.
+Swing by and select your sides at Lyon Farms from a smorgasbord of seasonal goodies, with produce like radishes, turnips, butternut squash, Brussels sprouts, cauliflower, and red potatoes.

-Make your next stop the newly renovated Lake Rogers Park in Creedmoor.
-Bordering the west side of town, Lake Rogers offers serene lake views from its trails and boardwalk, and is a favorite spot among locals to drop a line.
+Make your next stop at the newly renovated Lake Rogers Park in Creedmoor.
+Bordering the west side of town, Lake Rogers offers serene lake views from its trails and boardwalk and is a favorite spot among locals to drop a line.
+Take a hike and explore the shore before eating lunch at a picnic table (there’s even a concession stand with drinks and snacks), or rent a boat and explore from the water.

 Or choose from the more than five miles of walking trails at Ledge Creek Forest Conservation Area in Stem.
 Easy-to-moderate paths were designed to take advantage of the region’s topography and take you past ponds, through wildflower fields, and by Ledge Creek.